-Since I stayed at an Airbnb my host gave me a lot of tips.
+Since I stayed at an Airbnb, my host gave me a lot of tips.
 Another great way was to use Uber.
-The driver wanted to show me “their” KL and revealed their favourite shopping spots, how to haggle and where to go.
+The drivers wanted to show me “their” KL and revealed their favourite shopping spots, how to haggle and where to go.

 Now it is my time to pass those tips to you.

 Explore the Malls

 I love Asian malls.
 Everything is under one roof: authentic food, entertainment and of course endless shopping opportunities.

 You do not have to discuss where to eat, everyone gets what they like and just meet at the table.
 You do not want to go home after a day of shopping?
 Go into the cinema, watch a concert or drink at one of the rooftop bars.